 And that’s borne out also in their thinking, meaning not only are they disengaged, but they think that the work they do doesn’t matter very much other than for their own paycheck.

 It’s not because they don’t want it to matter.
-The environments that we typically see in the workplace don’t generally foster that sense that their work matters.
+The environments that we typically see in the workplace don’t generally foster that their work matters.
 People feel they can so easily be replaced.
 Or if the work does not get done, it won’t matter that much to the world.

 I’m not saying that people are longing to feel like they have a family at work in the same sense that we feel like we have a family at home, but that people want to go to work and know that they matter to their co-workers — not just their product but their person as well.

-What matters to you?
+Peter: What matters to you?
 And, of course, asking the question is the easy part.
 Listening to the answers and taking those answers in that’s the more challenging part for many leaders.

 Bill, you’re doing some fantastic work in figuring out what people are lacking and longing for at work.
 What is the workplaces’ state today compared to the workplace desired for the future?
 What is the workplace that can help unlock and unleash human potential?
 It’s significant work.